cropcrusaders/AgOpenGPS/README.md

 - [PCB and Firmware Repository](https://github.com/agopengps-official/Boards)
 - [SK21 Rate Control Repository](https://github.com/agopengps-official/Rate_Control)

+## MQTT Section Control

+AgOpenGPS includes a lightweight MQTT client implementing the **MQTT Section Control Rule**.
+The client subscribes to `agopen/sectioncontrol/commands` and `agopen/system/commands` to receive section commands and shutdown requests.
+Status and acknowledgements are published every 30 seconds on `agopen/sectioncontrol/status` using JSON payloads.
+Refer to `MqttSectionControlClient` for integration details and examples.

 ## License

 If you distribute copies of such a program, whether